jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/evalAndresults.typ

 ]
 #v(15pt)

 In Table 2, we present comprehensive information about the input detailed mesh data.
-This section we present the subsequent analysis focusing on model loading time, rendering time and memory consumption.
+This section we present the subsequent analysis focusing on model loading time, rendering time and memory consumption, see Figure 39.
 To get the same triangle amount, input coarse mesh will apply pattern with tessellation level 32 to generate $2900 * 32 * 32 = 2969600$ triangles.

 // #figure(
 //   table(